suyash248/QueryBuilder/README.md

 # QueryBuilder
-Query Builder-Build using speech synthesis and speech recognition API's.
+Query Builder-Built using speech synthesis and speech recognition API's.

 It's a query builder GUI client for Oracle 10g database which can be operated either by mouse clicks or through voice commands(speech).
 GUI is built using Java Swing.
 And for performing database operations, JDBC is being used.